pranavrele/codr/README.md

 ```
 Once complete however simply run grunt one last time to ensure all went well.
 Please note that if using Grunt reference files and images within /dist directory for any section.
 If not using Grunt then reference /src.
 However it is strongly recommended that you use another optimization tool if not using Grunt in order to put less stress on the server.

-NOTE: Remove the Google Analytics script in the head of index.html and replace it with your own if you'd like.
+NOTE: Remove the Google Analytics script in the head of index.html and replace it with your own if you'd like prior to deployment.

 ### 8. Credits